 "I fought for the dream I had of having a family, fought for my kids to have a better childhood than I had, and be the mom I always wanted but never had myself.”

 “Wow...”
 I breathe out, stunned by our similarities.
 I would never have guessed.

 “When I had kids, I never imagined they’d be like Ro and To.”
 She smiles to herself.
 “They weren’t the easiest boys growing up.
 But, I loved them with all my heart nonetheless.”

 Seeing her talk about her babies, the way her face lights up, makes my heart happy.
 She loves them more than anything, that’s clear.

 “These boys aren’t like you and I. They’ve been gifted everything in life, they haven’t had to fight for it like we did.
 Granted we tried to give them a normal upbringing.
 Finding success in their world isn’t the same as ours.
 It’s not that it matters less, and it’s not as if they don’t work hard for what they have, we just started our races on different lines.”

 I nod, feeling that deep within my soul.

 “And I scared you away to keep it like that.”
-She looks down at her hands, then looks back up at me.
+She looks across the kitchen, then back at me.
 “For that I’m so sorry.”